BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 Driving was apparently too boring.
 One is reminded of Richard Feynman's famous last words: "I'd hate to die twice.
 It's so boring." ([[]])</p>

-<p>I think it's the confluence of factors that make the picture of von Neumann so fascinating.
+<p>I think it's the variety within his traits that makes von Neumann so fascinating.
 What would the world be like if we had more von Neumanns, or all von Neumanns?
 Better, worse, unimaginably different?</p>

 ------------------------------------------